bruno-lang/bruno-lang.github.io/in-a-nutshell/index.md

 ## Prologue
-Basic correctness is still too challenging with both classic and modern [programming systems](/glossary/#programming-system) while software simultaneously attempts to solve problems of continually increasing size accompanied by an equally increase of complexity to control.
+Basic correctness is still too challenging with both classic and modern [programming systems](/glossary/#programming-system) while software simultaneously attempts to solve problems of continually increasing scale accompanied by an equally increase of complexity.

-To not be overwhelmed by complexity a programming system needs to enable [*operative modularisation*](/glossary/#operative-modularisation) and [*local reasoning*](/glossary/#local-reasoning) to let programmers succeed in dividing and conquering large(r) software systems.
+Mastering complexity however is an utopian fallacy, it has to be avoided in the first place.
+A programming system that allows for [*operative modularisation*](/glossary/#operative-modularisation) and [*local reasoning*](/glossary/#local-reasoning) lets programmers succeed in dividing and conquering large(r) software systems by composing them out of many simple components.

 To ease reasoning the possibilities must be restrictable to be effectively simplified.
 By expressing what is impossible the programmer limits what needs to be considered and understood.
-Impossibility is accompanied by logical consequences what opens possibilities of simplification and optimisation[^why-restrictions].
+Impossibility is coupled with logical consequences that enable possibilities of simplification and optimisation[^why-restrictions].

 [^why-restrictions]: E.g. pure functions (the impossibility of site-effects) allow
       to derive, reorder or memoize execution, fuse or inline expressions at